-Janice, a 5-year-old, died after she was run over by the massive rear wheel of a 9-ton tractor she had been riding alongside her father.
+Janice, a 5-year-old, died after she was run over by the rear wheel of the tractor which she had been riding, alongside her father.
 She was airlifted to a nearby hospital and rushed to the emergency room, but she died before she made it into surgery.

 Janice was riding on the side of a tractor her father was driving.
-After going down a short hill, the tractor hit a bump and threw the girl off her perch, outside the tractor's cab.
+After going down a short hill, the tractor hit a bump and the small girl fell from her perch on the fender.

-Janice's father, Adam, was unable to stop the tractor.
-The back left tire, which measured about 5 feet in diameter and weighed an estimated 1,500 pounds, crushed the girl's head.
+It was impossible for Janice's father, Adam, to stop the tractor in time.
+The back left tire crushed the girl's head.
 Adam carried his daughter into the house's downstairs bathroom, then told his wife to call for an ambulance.